ekcomputer/random-wetlands/README.md

 ## Workflow for LUT-based classification
 * This method was used for the Daring Lake scenes.

 0. Activate conda environment.
-On ABoVE Science Cloud (ASC), the command would be:
+On ASC, the command would be:

 >```
 >conda activate base